cole-glotfelty/Halligame/README.md

 ![](./topology/ClassDiagrams.drawio.svg)

+# Addiing your Own Game to Halligame
+Below is a list  of functions that are required to be implemented for your game to work on the Halligame framework

 ## Required Implementation for Adding Games
 #### Functions that are required to be implemented in gameServer.py
 - `__init__(comms)` : Called automatically when the server is started. comms is an instance of the ServerCommunicate class and gives the game server access to the public ServerCommunicate functions (documented below)